Micro Scooters for Kids - How to Choose - Mini for ages 2 to 5 or Maxi for ages 5 to 12?

 3) The Mini has a maximum weight limit of 75 lbs and is most comfortable for children at a maximum height of about 38-40 inches.

 4) There are some nuances that parents may want to consider.
 If your child is considered particularly large for their age, a jump up to the larger Maxi may be advisable, as they may find the larger Maxi more stable and comfortable.
-The Maxi is two pounds heavier one inch wider and one inch longer than the Mini.
-These differences sound small to an adult can be surprisingly significant to a child, relative to their size.
+The Maxi is two pounds heavier, one inch wider, and one inch longer than the Mini.
+These differences sound small to an adult but can be surprisingly significant to a child, relative to their size.
 Moving a smaller child up to the Maxi before they are ready can result in a diminished experience.
 Part of the fun of the smaller Mini is that children feel confident and in control.

 Note: From ages 2 to 5, children typically grow about 2 to 3 inches a year and gain about 4 to 5 lbs a year.